beautiful-women-iraq.jpg

 Address: Sulaymaniyah, Kurdistan Region.

-Divan Erbil Hotel – Lobby Lounge – Known for quiet meetings in the Kurdistan capital.
+Divan Erbil Hotel – Lobby Lounge – Known for quiet meetings.

 Address: Gulan Street, Erbil, Kurdistan Region.

-In Baghdad, daylight meets in public, secure venues are safest; in the Kurdistan Region, social rules are more relaxed.
+In Baghdad, daytime meetings in secure venues are safest; in Kurdistan, rules are more relaxed.

 “In Baghdad, dating is discreet—you mostly meet through friends.” — r/Iraq

-Travel in Iraq carries safety risks; many areas have security alerts.
-The Kurdistan Region is generally safer and more socially open than the rest of the country.
-Carry ID at all times, comply with local laws, and avoid posting about relationships on social media without mutual consent.
+Travel in Iraq carries security risks.
+The Kurdistan Region is generally safer and more open than the rest of Iraq.
+Always carry ID, follow local law, and avoid posting about relationships on social media without consent.

 References